charlestonsoftware/moneypress-amazon/readme.txt

 * Performance Updates.
 * Merge LE and Premium Edition.
 * New Pro Pack Add On includes all Premium Edition Features.
+* Style sheet only rendered when shortcode is processed.
+* Fixed missing zoom image on various themes.

 = 0.3 (August 2011) =